Target Corporation: SuperTarget

 The first Target Greatland location opened in Apple Valley, Minnesota, in September 1990.
 They were about 50% larger than traditional Target stores, and pioneered company standards, including an increased number of checkout lanes and price scanners, larger aisles, expanded pharmacy and photography departments, and a food court.
 Target Greatland locations have since been converted to stores following the PFresh format beginning in 2009.

 The first SuperTarget hypermarket opened in Omaha, Nebraska, in 1995, and expanded upon the Target Greatland concept with the inclusion of a full grocery department.
 The company expanded their grocery assortment in 2003 and adopted the modified tagline "Eat Well.
 Pay Less." (in reference to their tagline "Expect More.
 Pay Less.") in 2004.
-In the early 2000s, 43 locations (of nearly 100) featured E-Trade trading stations, although they were all closed by June 2003 after E-Trade determined that "we were not able to make it into a profitable distribution channel."
+In the early 2000s, 43 locations (of nearly 100) featured E-Trade trading stations, although they were all closed by June 2003 after E-Trade determined, "we were not able to make it into a profitable distribution channel."

-When comparing itself with rival Walmart Supercenter hypermarkets, then-chief executive Gregg Steinhafel opined that Walmart operates like "a grocer that happens to also sell general merchandise," where in contrast, its less aggressive expansion of SuperTarget stores is indicative of their position that the grocery industry as a "high-impact, low-cost" side project.
+When comparing SuperTargets with rival Walmart Supercenter hypermarkets, then-chief executive Gregg Steinhafel opined that Walmart operates like "a grocer that happens to also sell general merchandise," whereas the less aggressive expansion of SuperTarget stores reflects his view of Target's grocery effort as a "high-impact, low-cost" side project.
 The company operated 239 SuperTarget locations as of September 2015; they each encompass an estimate of 174000 sqft.

-In article written in August 2015, Target was quoted as saying "Big or small, our stores have one thing in common: they're all Target."
-Since then, newer stores have opened under the Target name.
+In an article written in August 2015, Target was quoted as saying, "Big or small, our stores have one thing in common: they're all Target."